halbs13/Dynamics-NAV-Payroll/au-payroll-end-of-month-processing-superstream-payment-requirements.md

 The Super.
 Payment Export & Notification Report flags the Employee Superannuation Ledger Entry records to report to the employee by either Letter or Pay Advice.
 When the report is run you must enter parameters for processing.

-#### New Member Registration Export
+## New Member Registration Export

 The New Member Registration Export produces a file which may be used to send to the Superannuation Fund.

 It is recommended that you preview the report first as it will highlight potential issues with the file such as invalid tax file numbers and missing information.

-To access the New Member Registration Export,
+1. In the **Search** box, enter **New Member Registration Export**, and then choose the related link.
+Or go to the following menu:
 *Departments/Payroll/EOM Processing/Superannuation Processing*

+2. On the **Options** FastTab, fill the fields as described in the following table.

 |Field	|Comments|
 |---|---|
-|Options FastTab
-|Run Type|	Select the process from the list.
+|**Run Type**|	Select the process from the list.
-||Preview no export – This option previews the report and allows you to verify the data before reporting.
+||**Preview no export** – This option previews the report and allows you to verify the data before reporting.
 This option can be run multiple times.
-||Export new member file – Used to create a “.CSV” file.
+||**Export new member file** – Used to create a “.CSV” file.
-|Member File Export Location|	Click on the “AssistEdit” to specify where to save the file.
+|**Member File Export Location**|	Click on the **ArrowDown** to specify where to save the file.

-|Payroll Employee FastTab – Payroll Employee information can be filtered by entering information in this tab.
+3. On the **Payroll Employee** FastTab, Payroll Employee information can be filtered by entering information in this tab, otherwise it cal be left blank.

+4. On the **Superannuation** FastTab, Employee Superannuation information can be filtered by entering information in this tab, otherwise it can be left blank.

+5. On the **Superannuation Fund Product** FastTab, Superannuation Fund Product information can be filtered by entering information in this tab.
 Otherwise it can be left blank.

-|Employee Superannuation FastTab – Employee Superannuation information can be filtered by entering information in this tab.
-Otherwise it can be left blank.
-|Superannuation Fund Product FastTab– Superannuation Fund Product information can be filtered by entering information in this tab.
-Otherwise it can be left blank.
-|When you have finished entering your information, click on “Preview” or “Print” to produce the file and report.
+6. When you have finished entering your information, click on **Preview** or **Print** to produce the file and report.

 [GoToTop](#superstream-payment-requirements)

-#### New Member Registration Export Report Sample
+### New Member Registration Export Report Sample

 The report fields contained on the New Member Registration Report are: